Theartbug/redux-state-game/README.md

 Reflection / Changes
 ===

 This was a fun exercise in creating a small game that depended on 3rd party api calls.
 It was great to start with sketches / planning of how the app was going to form.
 We had an interesting time deciding what components would need to know what data, and what data could be easily derived from what was already in the store.
 Learning to mock and test firebase stuff was a challenge.
+Bringing in ReactCSSTransitionGroup and creating a staggered appearance of the letters for the game was difficult.
+I eventually realized that each letter needed to have it's own RCSSTG around it, and the animation timing needed to be added to each letter, so an index of the letter was required.